JimD325/401-Lab-1/README.md

 The purpose of this lab was to add some automated testing with error handlers which we created.
 There were some struggles getting the proper tests to work, but I did eventually get them able to work after some help from Luis Sandoval and Derek Douglas.

 # 401-Lab-3

+For this lab, the goal were two-fold.
+The first was to properly implement CRUD fuctionality.
+This got done relatively quickly.
+The automatic testing for the CRUD functionality was a little more difficult.
+However, I was able to get it implement.

+For this assignment, I collaborated with Luis Sandoval, Zayah Lang, Hugo Thompson, and Danny Castro.